What is preterm labor?

 - Hormone changes

 - Stretching of the uterus.
-This might be from more than one fetus, a large fetus, or too much amniotic fluid.
+This might be from being pregnant with more than 1 baby, a large baby, or too much amniotic fluid.

 Who is at risk for preterm labor?